worstperson/USBTether/README.md

 #### What if I have a locked down phone?

-There are a bunch of paid apps that tunnel data through adb, but they all all have their downsides.
+There are a bunch of paid apps that tunnel data through adb, but they all have their downsides.
 Running a Shadowsocks server ideally through a tether or alternatively tunneled through adb to a router would work well.
 There are also a few socks proxies written in Go that would probably be easy to port.
 The most difficult roadblock is UDP support, otherwise any proxy would do.

 #### What if I can't build the kernel modules mentioned?